-As time marches on, residents of Leyte province in the Philippines try their best to look forward and move on with their lives after the devastation caused by Typhoon Haiyan.
-Communication with our partners and volunteers on the ground has allowed us to paint a picture of the updated situation in Tacloban, and are pleased to present these positive comments from them.
+Even though Typhoon Haiyan caused a lot of damage, people in Leyte province, Philippines, are doing their best to keep moving forward and rebuild their lives.
+Communication with our partners and volunteers on the ground has allowed us to paint a picture of the updated situation after what happened after Typhoon Haiyan.
+And we are pleased to present these positive comments from them.

 “For outsiders; the recovery might seem relatively simple; rebuild the homes and restore the lives of those families and return back to normality.
 Unfortunately, the recovery efforts, especially for the coastline communities are not as simple.
 The first complication arises as a result of the sheer devastation inflicted to the local landscape; it’s not only homes and possessions that have been destroyed, but also the vast majority of the local livelihood.
 Aside from that, most families cannot rebuild on the original site of their previous homes since they did not previously own the land or because the site of their previous home lie within 50 meters of the shoreline – an area which has been strictly blacklisted for building upon.